Azure-Samples/media-services-v2-dotnet-core-restsharp-sample/README.md

 # Azure Media Services V2 REST API samples using RestSharp in .NetCore 3.1

 Azure Media Services (AMS) does not have a .NetCore SDK for their legacy (V2) API.
 This project aims to provide some patterns and sample code to access the V2 REST API by using the popular RestSharp library.
-It also provides yml pipelines, storage access services, demonstrates dependency injection in Azure Functions and Console app, as well as setting up RBAC for a MSI.
+It also provides a yml build pipeline, storage access services, demonstrates dependency injection in Azure Functions and Console app, as well as setting up RBAC for a MSI.

-Note : it is recommended to use AMS v3 REST API when possible.
+> Note : it is recommended to use AMS v3 REST API when possible.
 AMS v2 REST API still provides some features which are not yet in v3.
 [This document](https://docs.microsoft.com/en-us/azure/media-services/latest/media-services-v2-vs-v3#feature-gaps-with-respect-to-v2-apis) describes the feature gaps.
 You may also read the [v2 to v3 migration document](https://docs.microsoft.com/en-us/azure/media-services/latest/migrate-from-v2-to-v3).

 ## About the solution